 OBSERVERS.
-Each team is required, sometime between September 3, 2008 and April 6, 2009, to conduct one (and may conduct up to two) official "qualification flights" in front of an NAR Senior (age 21 or older) member observer who verifies compliance with the event rules (posted on the AIA website www.rocketcontest.org), serves as one of the timers for measuring the flight's duration, reads the altimeter altitude, and inspects the egg post-flight.
-The team then reports the results of that flight to the AIA offices by an April deadline.
+Each team is required, sometime between September 7, 2011 and April 2, 2012, to conduct one (and may conduct up to three) official "qualification flights" in front of an NAR Senior (age 21 or older) member observer who verifies compliance with the event rules (posted on the AIA website www.rocketcontest.org), serves as one of the timers for measuring the flight's duration, reads the altimeter altitude, and inspects the egg post-flight.
+Only two of these flights may be done after March 1, 2012.
+The team then reports the results of that flight to the AIA offices by midnight (EST on April 2, 2012.
 Any number of unofficial practice flights is permitted.
-The observer can be a mentor, or anyone else (including a new NAR member) who is not related to a team member or employed by their school, but MUST be an NAR Senior member.
-The 100 best-scoring teams from these qualification results are invited to a mid-May head-to-head fly-off in the DC area to determine the final TARC winners and award \$60,000 in prize money.
+The observer can be a mentor, or anyone else (including a new NAR member) who is not related to a team member or employed by their school, but MUST be an NAR Senior member (we check this).
+The 100 best-scoring teams from these qualification results are invited to a May 12, 2012 head-to-head fly-off in the DC area to determine the final TARC winners and award \$60,000 in prize money plus the free trip to the Farnborough (UK) Air Show to fly off against the British, French, and Japanese winners.

 MENTORS.
-We ask that mentor volunteers (who do not have to be NAR members) do all that they can to encourage and support any team member or teacher sponsor who contacts them for advice.
+We ask that mentor volunteers (who do not have to be NAR members and can be related to team members) do all that they can to encourage and support any team member or teacher sponsor who contacts them for advice.
 This can be done by phone and e-mail for teams that are too far away for easy travel.
 More detailed mentor guidelines are provided below.
 Please read the Handbook and rules carefully.
 PLEASE do not design any team's official entry or help them in the building of it; this is supposed to be a learning experience that the student team members have on their own, without adult participation.
 It is a contest for students, not their parents, teachers, or mentors.

 Please encourage team members to join the NAR.
 The NAR is offering a special membership deal for Team America: students can join using the "family rate" discount (\$12 off the Junior/Leader membership price of \$25) if their teacher joins as a full-rate Senior member.
 Like family memberships, only the "full rate" (adult) member gets the magazine.
-But all get NAR insurance, and all get the NAR New Member Guidebook.
-Team America teams with a teacher and three or more student NAR members can get launch-owner site insurance from the NAR.
+But all get NAR insurance, and all get the NAR Member Guidebook.
+Team America teams with a teacher and three or more student NAR members can get launch-site-owner site insurance from the NAR.